medwatt/gmid/README.md

 Note that the tool does its best to determine how to scale the axes.
-For example, in the last plot, it decided to use a `log` scale on the y-axis.
-We can easily overwrite that.
+For example, in the last plot, a `log` scale was chosen for the y-axis.
+We can easily overwrite that, as well as other things.

 ```python
 nmos.current_density_plot(